NikKowPHP/social-brain/chapters/chapter-10.md

 Let's look at Maria's two options for starting the conversation with Mark.

-**Option 1: The Threatening Opening (The Default)** *"Mark, thanks for coming.
+**Option 1: The Threatening Opening (The Default)** *"Mark, thanks for coming in.
 Listen, I need to talk to you about your attitude.
 I've had some complaints..."*
 *   **SCARF Analysis:** Massive threat to **Status**, **Certainty**, and **Relatedness**.
 The conversation is already over.

 **Option 2: The SCARF-Aware Opening (The Conductor's Approach)**